lucasjli/DOM_Operation/README.md

 As in the previous part, the column names are provided in the array *attrs* and you must not hard code them.

-## Grading
-This task is worth as much as 5% of your final grade and is marked out of 5.
-* Part One and Two are jointly worth one mark.
-* Part Three is worth two marks.
-* Part Four is worth two marks.

-## Submission
-On top of the commits to your Git repository, please upload your source files to moodle.